 Number of participants: Total 1.
-CalFresh educational materials distributed, benefits/requirements presented/ provided.
+Applications provided/handed out.
+Provide details in the Narrative Section below. i.e. the number of applications physically handed to customers, number of households that were directed to GetCalFresh/C4Yourself.
+2. Applications assisted.
+Provide details in the Narrative Section below. i.e. Staff member assisted customer w/ completing application, staff faxed in application, etc. Count the number of applications assisted.
+Retention referrals.
+Assisted or referred a customer who already receives CalFresh benefits in contacting Social Services to ensure their benefits continue.
+3. Retention assisted.
 Provide details in the Narrative Section below.
-Count the number of materials handed out in total.2.
-Applications provided/handed out Provide details in the Narrative Section below. i.e. The number of applications physically handed to customers, the number of households that were directed to GetCalFresh/C4Yourself, or the number of households directed to Social Services Office to apply, etc.

-Number of participants: Total 3.
-Applications assisted.
-Provide details in the Narrative Section below. i.e. Staff member assisted customer w/ completing application, staff faxed in application, etc. Count the number of applications assisted, not the number of total people on each application.
-4. DHHS visit assisted.
-Discuss how your organization was able to help in the Narrative Section below. i.e. Staff drove them, a bus pass was provided, etc. 5.
-Retention assisted.
-Provide details in the Narrative Section below.
-Examples: assisting customer to complete their Semi-Annual Report (SAR7), Annual Re-Certification (RE), interpreting their Notice of Action (NOA), assist with collecting verifications, prompting they contact the county about household changes, etc. 6.
-Specialized services to reach populations with low CalFresh participation rates discuss these services in the Narrative Section below.
+Examples: assisting customer to complete their Semi-Annual Report (SAR7), Annual Re-Certification (RE), interpreting their Notice of Action (NOA), assist with collecting verifications, prompting they contact the county about household changes, etc. 4.
+5. Specialized services to reach populations with low CalFresh participation rates discuss these services in the Narrative Section below.
 This could be focused efforts to enroll people who are rurally located, experiencing homelessness, under employed, tribe members, disabled, seniors, students or other specific population.
-6a.
-Specialized services or projects to reach SSI recipients who are no longer ineligible as of 6/1/2019.
-You can count this number in the total for section 6 as well, and then separate out the SSI population for this data point.

-Enrollment Activities and Support Narrative: (Please use this space to provide specifics of the Enrollment Activities and Support that your organization has completed over the last quarter.)
+Enrollment Activities and Support Narrative: Please use this space to provide specifics of the Enrollment Activities and Support that your organization has completed over the last quarter.